hupkit/hupkit/docs/split-repositories.md

 ===========================

-A special feature of HuPKit is the ability to handle monolith project developments, instead of having separate Git repositories for each package all are housed in a central repository from where all work is coordinated.
+A special feature of HuPKit is the ability to handle monolith project developments, instead of having separate Git repositories for each package, all are housed in a central repository from where all work is coordinated.

 **Before you continue make sure [splitsh-lite](https://github.com/splitsh/lite) is